 Prerequisite: OSHA 10 (INPR-114).
-This introductory level course is designed to instruct students in the basic skills necessary to all occupations in the Construction, Manufacturing, and Transportation areas.
-This lecture/lab course also introduces the student to the form and function of shop operations for the industrial maintenance craftworker.
-The emphasis for this course will be on safety, tools, fasteners, and layouts used in the shop by industrial maintenance craftworkers.
+This introductory level course contains nine modules that are designed to instruct students in the basic skills necessary to all occupations in the Construction, Manufacturing, and Transportation areas.
+The lecture/lab course also introduces the student to form and function of shop operations for safety, tools, fasteners, and layouts used in the shop by industrial maintenance craftworkers.
+This course will also expose the student to some of the technical, communication (written, oral, visual) and employability skills required for a successful career in the trades.
+Module 1 aligns with the curriculum within the OSHA 10-hour program.
+Course offered 1st semester.

-Blueprint Reading INPR-132 3 hours
+Electro-Mechanical Print Reading INPR-132 3 hours

-Prerequisite: OSHA 10 (INPR-114) and Shop Operations (INPR-131).
-An introductory level course to provide students with the knowledge and ability to interpret the lines, symbols, and conventions of blueprints from a variety of industrial applications.
+Prerequisite: Shop Operations (INPR-131).
+This is an introductory level course to provide students with the knowledge and ability to interpret the lines, symbols, and conventions of blueprints from a variety of industrial applications.
 This course is designed to develop advanced technical communication skills used to interpret manufacturing production drawings as related to manufacturing occupations including blueprints, schematics, and other trade prints.
+Course offered 1st semester.